How to get and play Minecraft Earth on your phone

 When is Minecraft Earth coming out?

-Starting this month, Microsoft plans to slowly roll out the game to select regions each week, until it's available worldwide by the end of the year.
-Once it hits your country, you can start playing.
+Starting this month, Microsoft plans to roll out to individual regions early access to game, until it's available worldwide by the end of the fall.
+Once it hits your area, you can start playing.

-You can sign up to become part of the Minecraft Earth beta program, which launched this summer, but Microsoft is limiting how many players can participate, so there's no guarantee you'll get accepted.
+Sign up to be part of the Minecraft Earth early access program.
 Android users can also preregister for the game and get a notification when it's available.

 Can I play on any Android phone or iPhone?

 To play Minecraft Earth, you'll need an iPhone running iOS 10 or later or an Android phone running Android 7 or later.
-You'll also need to have your Microsoft or Xbox Live account info handy because you use it to set up your Minecraft Earth account after you download the game.
+You'll also need to have your Microsoft or Xbox Live account info handy because you use it to set up your Minecraft Earth account after you download the game from the iOS or Android app store.

 How do you play it?